 Wound Care Services Available From Central Maine Healthcare

 Central Maine Healthcare wound care experts offer evaluation and treatment for all types of wounds, including those related to surgery, trauma or diabetes, as well as venous and arterial wounds.
 We also provide pre- and post-surgical care, education, and support to patients undergoing ostomy surgery.

 Central Maine Healthcare’s team of certified wound and ostomy nurses and nurse practitioners will assess your wound and develop an individual treatment plan taking into account all factors that may be impacting your healing.
 Depending on the type of therapy needed, you may need to visit the clinic on a weekly basis until your condition improves.
 Your provider will give you guidance for at-home wound care in between visits and will collaborate with home health services if needed.

-Along with physical aspects of care, Central Maine Healthcare’s wound care staff provides emotional and social support.
+Along with physical aspects of care, Central Maine Healthcare’s wound care team members provide emotional and social support.
 A serious, non-healing wound can be a life-altering event, and we offer compassion while helping patients manage their injury or health condition

 Why Choose Central Maine Healthcare for Wound Care?

 The Comprehensive Wound Center at Central Maine Medical Center provides patients with advanced wound treatment close to home.
 With satellite clinics in Bridgton and Rumford, there is no need to travel far to receive comprehensive and compassionate care for wounds or ostomies.